asimihsan/metafilter_sna/doc/paper.md

 ### Data collection

-In short the code I've written uses Python to launch a small number of workers to scrape posts off of MetaFilter.
-They output an SQLite database with a single table, "posts", with the raw HTML required for subsequent analysis.
+In short, the code I've written uses Python to launch a small number of workers to scrape posts off of MetaFilter.
+They output a SQLite database with a single table, "posts", with the raw HTML required for subsequent analysis.

 You may find the code that I've used to collect and parse the data in the following GitHub repository:

 <https://github.com/asimihsan/metafilter_sna>

 Here are some basic instructions on setting up your computer to execute this code.
-These instructions have only been testing on Mac OS X but the equivalent Linux instructions (i.e. using `yum` or `apt`) should work.
+These instructions are intended for Mac OS X but equivalent Linux instructions (i.e. using `yum` or `apt`) should work.

 Please note that these instructions are very rough and are untested.
 If you encounter any difficulties please feel free to contact me via GitHub for help, I'm happy to assist.